9 Worst Fast-Food Value Meals to Stay Away From Right Now

 McDonald's Big Mac Combo Meal

 Steering clear of added sugar?
-You'll want to skip this one, or opt for a diet soda, but that won't solve everything.
-"This meal contains artery-clogging fat coming from the meat and cheese along with added sugar from the soda to make you want to skip it," says Lisa Young, RDN.
-Not to mention the 1080 calories you'll get at just one meal.
+You'll want to skip this one or opt for a diet soda, but that won't solve everything.
+"This meal contains artery-clogging fat coming from the meat and cheese along with added sugar from the soda," says Lisa Young, RDN.
+Not to mention the 1,080 calories you'll consume at just one meal.
 This is one value meal to skip.

 McDonald's Double Quarter Pounder with Cheese Meal